fsantanna/go-ipfs/IPPS.md

 $ vi ~/.ipfs/config
 ```

-Change all ports in `Addresses` so that they do not conflict:
+Change all ports in `Addresses` so that they do not conflict among the users:

 ```
   "Addresses": {